 First-year advising classes are chosen from a group of offerings that either meet core requirements or serve as useful introductions to a major area of study.
 All entering first-year students begin their careers as undeclared majors, with selection of majors occurring in the second to fourth semesters of study, after exploring options in and out of the classroom.
 Your first-year advising class will give you the opportunity either to meet a core requirement or to explore an academic discipline of interest to you, or quite often both.

 The university’s core curriculum requires two first-year seminars, five courses designed as “approaches” to broad disciplinary areas (the social sciences, natural sciences, mathematics, fine arts, and humanities), and a “capstone” interdisciplinary studies course.
 In total, then, the core consists of eight courses.
 In each core area, a number of course options are offered, giving students considerable choice.
 As you will see, there is great variety in first-year seminar offerings.
-Each first-year student will be expected to successfully complete their SSI-1 and SSI-2 seminars in 2016–2017, SSI-1 in the fall and SSI-2 in the spring.
+Each first-year student will be expected to successfully complete their SSI-1 and SSI-2 seminars in the 2018–2019 academic year, SSI-1 in the fall and SSI-2 in the spring.
 These seminars guide students through an in-depth exploration of a focused area of interest and sharpen students’ skills in constructing persuasive arguments in an academic setting.

 You will be enrolled in your first-year advising class for the fall term.
 The faculty member who teaches this class, however, will serve as your academic advisor until you declare a major, usually by the spring of your sophomore year.